 Have no energy (or patience!) during your pregnancy with a toddler?
 Learn how to handle your child’s needs, even if you’re pregnant.

-Caring for a toddler was taking a toll on me during my second time pregnancy, from dealing with his behavior to tending to his needs.
-As any toddler parent knows, young children don’t exactly stay in one place, but they’re also still not old enough to do most things themselves.
+Pregnancy with a ToddlerCaring for a toddler was taking a toll on me during my second pregnancy, from dealing with his behavior to tending to his needs.
+As any toddler parent knows, kids this age don’t exactly stay in one place, and they’re also not old enough to do most things themselves.

 I was so tired by the end of the day that I’d find myself heading straight to bed once he was tucked in.
-Working full-time left me running low on time to spend with him as well as the energy to do so.
+Working full-time left me running low on time to be with him as well as the energy to do so.
 I felt too tired to play pretend kitchen or catch, then guilty for not being the mom I knew he needed.

 I simply couldn’t keep up.